Skip to content

 Slicing

-Slicing the object, e.g. dataset[0], will return a new Dataset with the data corresponding to that slice.
+Slicing a Dataset object, e.g. dataset[0], will return a new Dataset with the data corresponding to that slice.
 Note however that the contents of the new object, i.e. dataset[0].data().x, may not be the same as dataset.data().x[0], which is the first point in the original data array.
 This is in particular true for GroupedDatasets where one "logical" index may correspond to multiple data points.

 Slicing with None, i.e. dataset[None], will return a copy of the whole dataset.